-Ghana: Nana Akufo-Addo to be sworn in as president - BBC News
+Ghana's new president is sworn in

-Ghana: Nana Akufo-Addo to be sworn in as president
+Ghana: Nana Akufo-Addo is sworn in as president

-Nana Akufo-Addo is to be sworn in as Ghana's new president after beating incumbent leader John Mahama in last month's election.
+Nana Akufo-Addo has been sworn in as Ghana's new president after beating John Mahama in last month's election.

-Some 11 African heads of state and more than 6,000 people are expected in the ceremony in the capital, Accra, where security will be tight.
+Heads of state from across Africa and thousands of guests and dignitaries watched him take the oath of office at a ceremony in the capital, Accra.

 Mr Akufo-Addo, a 72-year-old former human rights lawyer, promised free high school education and more factories.